 This page describes group registration and the use of the freenode group contact.
 Group registration allows your project or organisation to maintain unambiguous contact with the freenode project volunteers and group registration represents an official relationship with freenode.

-Groups considered to be on-topic for Freenode are primarily free and open-source software projects, and other peer-directed projects, for instance Linux User Groups (LUGs), student societies, and other colloborative efforts, or projects/companies of general interest to our user base.
+Groups considered to be on-topic for freenode are primarily free and open-source software projects, and other peer-directed projects, for instance Linux User Groups (LUGs), student societies, and other collaborative efforts, or projects/companies of general interest to our user base.

 Represents an official relationship between freenode and your project or organisation.

 By registering your group, you are indicating that you are maintaining an official presence on the network.
 If your group is a legal entity, we want to make sure that management has approved your registration.

 Requires no special type or level of participation.

 You may maintain as little or as much control over your channels as desired.
 You may cloak your members, employees or participants, or not, as you decide.
 You may apply to sponsor a server if that is something you wish to do.

 Is accomplished by discussing your registration with the community team.

 If you think a group registration would benefit your project, let any member of staff know over IRC; they'll assess whether your group appears to be on-topic and advise you on what kind of information and authorisation you'll need.